hyochan/react-native-masonry-list/README.md

 ## Description

 Current `MasonryList` extends [ScrollView](https://reactnative.dev/docs/next/scrollview) and can pass down its props.
-In deed, this looks similar to [FlatList](https://reactnative.dev/docs/next/flatlist) to provide good developer experience.
+Indeed, this looks similar to [FlatList](https://reactnative.dev/docs/next/flatlist) to provide good developer experience.
 Look how this is used and compare to the `FlatList`.

 The `FlatList` won't offer you to draw `MansonryList` because when you provide [numColumns](https://reactnative.dev/docs/next/flatlist#numcolumns) bigger than `1`, the native view will switch to `FlatList` to `GridView` which will render its children with identical height only.